hangrybear666/06-devops-bootcamp__nexus_artifact_repo/README.md

 	To install dependencies remotely, run `.scripts/remote-install-nexus-repo.sh`

-5. To kill the running server check the logs from step 3 for its Process ID (PID).
+3. To kill the running server check the logs from step 3 for its Process ID (PID).

 	To kill the node server, run `kill <PID>` on the remote server.

+4. Login to nexus at IP address defined in config/remote.properties and port 8081

+	a.
+Change the default admin user password.
+	b.
+Create new blob store for team 1 and new blob store for team 2
+	c.
+Create new npm-hosted repository for team 1 and maven-hosted repository for team 2
+	d.
+Create new users for team-1 and team-2 with nx-anonymous privilege
+	e.
+Create new nexus-npm-hosted role with nx-repository-admin-npm-npm-hosted-* privilege and assign to team-1 user
+        f.
+Create new nexus-maven-hosted role with nx-repository-admin-maven2-maven-hosted-* privilege and assign to team-2 user
+	g.

 ## Usage (Demo Projects)